Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Conflict resolution skills

-How might the conflict theory be conceptually linked to the following?
+How might conflict theory be conceptually linked to the following?

-1. Systems Theory: Both theories scrutinize societal structures, but conflict theory emphasizes the inherent inequalities and power struggles, especially in a capitalistic society, while systems theory tends to focus on maintaining stability and equilibrium.
+1. Systems Theory: Both theories scrutinise societal structures, but conflict theory emphasises the inherent inequalities and power struggles, especially in a capitalistic society, while systems theory tends to focus on maintaining stability and equilibrium.

 2. Intrinsic Motivation: Conflict theory can help explain disparities in intrinsic motivation among different social groups, as it highlights how limited access to resources and opportunities can dampen an individual's internal drive to learn and succeed.